prashjet/popkinmocks/joss/paper.md

 # Acknowledgements

 I acknowledge support from the Austrian Science Fund (FWF): F6811-N36 and from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme under grant agreement No 724857 (Consolidator Grant ArcheoDyn).
+I also thank Stefanie Reiter and Christine Ackerl for useful advice.

 # References